Barracuda10/GTANoRandoms/README.md

 <h3>Note:</h3>
 <ul>
   <li>Always keep this tool activate while still in the session.
 Because turn it off sometimes can cause randoms to join.</li>
-  <li>Turn it off before hosting a job or heist that require to launch session.</li>
+  <li>Turn it off before hosting a job or heist that requires to launch session.</li>
-  <li>This program might not work when using VPN or proxy.</li>
+  <li>This tool might not work when using VPN or proxy.</li>
   <li>Due to game default set matchmaking on, this program will automatically deactivate while starting it and closing it.</li>
   <li><details>
       <summary>About different modes</summary>